Carp Fishing Essentials

-It’s very easy to “make-do” when you review the prices of bivvys, but choosing the right bivvy for the right price can be a challenge.
+It’s very easy to “make do” when you review the prices of bivvies, but choosing the right bivvy for the right price can be a challenge.

-Brollys are fine for the summer, but you should buy a bivvy that will allow you to add extra wraps to keeps you warm in the winter.
+Brollies are fine for the summer, but you should buy a bivvy that will allow you to add extra wraps to keep you warm in the winter.